 - All educational institutions both private and public closed and large gatherings prohibited.
-However, beginning 15th June, the Galmudug State Ministry of Education opened primary schools for Grade 8 students and exams to start on 11th July. - As of 15th August 2020, schools and universities to re-open and must adhere to health measures. - As of 1st August 2020, all immigration services to re-start at all entry points.
-Travelers arriving or departing by international commercial flights required to possess health certificates indicating that they have tested negative in the past 72 hours. - As of 5th July 2020 mosques and religious centers resumed their services. - Beginning 5th July 2020, UNICEF and other partners working with government for the provision of distance learning lessons through television, radio, and online platforms. - Public meetings banned. - A night curfew declared on 15th April 2020 for Mogadishu and to be observed between 7:00 and 5:00 a.m.
+However, beginning 15th June, the Galmudug State Ministry of Education opened primary schools for Grade 8 students and exams started on 11th July 2020. - As of 15th August 2020, schools and universities re-opened and were directed to adhere to health measures. - On 1st August 2020, all immigration services re-started at all entry points.
+Travelers arriving or departing by international commercial flights required to possess health certificates indicating that they have tested negative in the past 72 hours. - On 5th July 2020 mosques and religious centers resumed their services. - Beginning 5th July 2020, UNICEF and other partners began working with government for the provision of distance learning lessons through television, radio, and online platforms. - Public meetings are banned. - A night curfew declared on 15th April 2020 for Mogadishu and to be observed between 7:00 and 5:00 a.m.
 The curfew prohibits opening of business premises and traffic.
-However, shops selling dry foods, hospitals, and pharmacies are exempted. - Minibuses which usually carry 15 passengers will only be allowed to carry 10 in order to reduce congestion in public transport vehicles. - Domestic flights which were suspended in April 2020 to resume services on 5th July 2020 with adherence to strict health guidelines. - A quarantine unit established at Aden Adde International Airport (AAIA) in Mogadishu to isolate passengers who demonstrate symptoms of Coronavirus. - Cancellation of all flights except medical equipment and foodstuff flights - Restriction on imported KHAT to Somalia from our neighbouring countries (Kenya and Ethiopia) - National health institutions -assisted by WHO to conduct case findings and contact tracing, testing and treatment, and quarantine activities. - A toll-free number 449 has been set up for the public to seek advice and report suspected cases of COVID-19 across the country. - Banned re-export of medical equipment and personal protective equipment (PPE) due to domestic shortages.
+However, shops selling dry foods, hospitals, and pharmacies are exempted. - Minibuses which usually carry 15 passengers allowed to carry 10 passengers in order to reduce congestion in public transport vehicles. - Domestic flights which were suspended in April 2020 resumed services on 5th July 2020 but with adherence to strict health guidelines. - A quarantine unit established at Aden Adde International Airport (AAIA) in Mogadishu to isolate passengers who demonstrate symptoms of Coronavirus. - Cancellation of all flights except medical equipment and foodstuff flights. - Restriction on imported KHAT to Somalia from our neighbouring countries (Kenya and Ethiopia) as from March 2020. - National health institutions -assisted by WHO to conduct case findings and contact tracing, testing and treatment, and quarantine activities. - A toll-free number 449 was set up for the public to seek advice and report suspected cases of COVID-19 across the country. - A ban to re-export of medical equipment and personal protective equipment (PPE) due to domestic shortages has been put in place by the Government.